LucasMeldrum/CART315/ProcessJournal/README.md

 <br>![Menu](Media/MainMenu.gif)

 Pretty simple just play and quit buttons but its functional and I did not know how to do this prior.
+I had to create buttons and background which was new.
+I also learnt how to switch scenes based on index so you can randomly pick scenes (if you need that maybe I'll try it in a later project).
+The hover aspect over the buttons is cool too and I learnt about importing fonts as well even though I did not implement it.

 Next the animation.